-The Brunei Intellectual Property Office (BruIPO) is responsible for the registration of patents, trademarks, industrial designs and plant varieties protection (PVP).
-BruIPO was set up on June 1, 2013 in an effort to restructure the national intellectual property (IP) administration.
+The Brunei Intellectual Property Office (BruIPO) was formed on June 1, 2013 to restructure the national intellectual property (IP) administration.
+The BruIPO is responsible for the registration of patents, trademarks, industrial designs and plant varieties protection.

-It is stated that the key feature of the patent system in Brunei is that it is a “self-assessing” system whereby the applicants decide how and when to proceed with the patent applications.
-In addition, the website shares that the patent system is “formality-based” and substantive examination work is outsourced to the foreign patent offices of Austria, Denmark and Hungary.
+The application system in Brunei Darussalam operates on a “first-to-file” basis.
+The first person to file a patent application will have priority over others for the same invention.
+The patent system’s key feature is its “self-assessing”, which allows applicants to decide how and when to proceed with the patent applications.
+In addition, the patent system is “formality-based”, and substantive examination work is outsourced to the foreign patent offices of Austria, Denmark and Hungary.

 The Industrial Designs Order came into force in 2000 and provides for the registration of new industrial designs or the visual appearance of products.
 BruIPO administers a registration system based on formalities examination only and does not conduct prior art searches.

 For industrial designs to be registrable, the design must be new, which means it has not been registered, published, used or sold in Brunei or elsewhere before the date on which the application of registration is logged.

 The design must be applied industrially, meaning that it must have been applied to more than 50 separate articles which altogether do not constitute a single article or articles manufactured and duplicated in a number of lengths and pieces, except handmade articles.

 Once accepted for registration, the industrial designs will be published in the Industrial Designs Journal and a certificate of registration will be issued to the applicant.